RRZE-PP/cmeditor/README.md

 For example managing your library could be done by mapping filename to "$author - $title".
 The tabbed editor then could manage everything: Author, title, publication year and - of course - the books content in a nice-to-use CodeMirror editor.
 You could even edit multiple books simultaneously.

+##Cloning and checking out
+After cloning this repo you'll have to run `grails upgrade` to regenerate some files in the web-app/WEB-INF folder.

 ##Usage
 Add cmeditor as a plugin to your grails project's conf/BuildConfig.groovy:
 ```